 Current QCLs-on-chip can be designed as sources integrated with spectrometers, with a monolithically integrated QCL array for spectroscopic applications already produced by various research teams.
-The narrow-distributed Bragg reflector in them is used for narrow-spectral emission for beam combining and tuning laser lines [62], with other key academic players in this field [63,64,65], and with ICL research being led by the NRL team.
+The narrow-distributed Bragg reflector in them is used for narrow-spectral emission for beam combining and tuning laser lines [62], [63,64,65],

-Along with Chalcogenides and Ge, other platforms in the MWIR wavelength range are silver halide fibers and waveguides, III-V materials (InP, GaSb) that are used in manufacturing QCLs and QCDs, and Hybrid Si/III-V platforms, achieved by heteroepitaxial growth.
+Along with Chalcogenides and Ge, other platforms in the MWIR wavelength range are silver halide fibers and waveguides, III-V materials (InP, GaSb) that are used in manufacturing QCLs and QCDs, and Si/III-V platforms, achieved by heteroepitaxial growth.
 There is a common belief that MWIR technology is not ready for scalability.
 However, there are many manufacturers and volume producers of III-V structures for lasers, detectors, and platforms.
-For example, key III-V foundries that produce volumes of IR detectors and lasers include (but are not limited to):